ReevesA1/ansible-bootstrap/README1.md

 ```
 ### WSL Method

-- search for Turn Windows features on or off and turn on Windows Subsystem for Linux & Virtual Machine Platform
+- search for Turn Windows features on or off and turn on Windows Subsystem for Linux & Virtual Machine Platform or use the commands below
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart